Francisque Ravony

-Francisque Ravony (December 2, 1942, Vohipeno, Vatovavy-Fitovinany Region, Madagascar – February 15, 2003, Soavinandriana, Itasy Region, Madagascar) was a Malagasy lawyer and politician.
+Francisque Tsiatosika Ravony (2 December 1942 – 15 February 2003) was a Malagasy lawyer and politician.
 He was a key political figure in Madagascar during the late 1980s and 1990s.
 He was Prime Minister of Madagascar from 1993 to 1995 under President Albert Zafy.

-Ravony was elected as Prime Minister through a vote of the National Assembly on August 9, 1993.
+Ravony was elected as Prime Minister through a vote of the National Assembly on 9 August 1993.
 He received 55 votes, while Roger Ralison and Manandafy Rakotonirina respectively received 46 votes and 32 votes.